Gowshik1112/Java/BookSales.md

             Author	Douglas Adams
             Price	20

-    Description: It will show the total sales price on the given date
+    Description: It will show the whole details of the book by using book_id
     Note: If book_id is not available in the book directory, it will show invalid book_id.

 ### Example: